-- 54. A PARCA (see chapter 5 for more details) can be used by Shipper Users and Reservation Parties to reserve existing Obligated Entry Capacity as well as Incremental Obligated Entry Capacity.
-Any capacity applied for through a PARCA will only be reserved where the capacity application can be satisfied: - a.
-From any Available NTS Entry Capacity at the point in question then the PARCA minimum duration quantity shall be as per UNC TPD Section B 1.17.7(c)(ii)26, or - b.
-By entry capacity substitution, in which case the PARCA minimum duration quantity shall be the application amount signalled in 4 quarters of a 32-quarter period, where quarter 1 of the 32-quarter period is the first quarter capacity is requested for, with those 4 quarters being in 4 different years; or - c.
-By the release of Incremental Obligated Entry Capacity then the PARCA minimum duration quantity shall be as per the rule above for substitution, paragraph 54(b). - 55.
-In addition, National Gas Transmission may, at its sole discretion, sell Firm NTS Entry Capacity at additional times.
+- July 2021 - a.
+From any Available NTS Entry Capacity at the point in question then the PARCA minimum duration quantity shall be as per UNC Section B 1.17.7(c)(ii)26, or - b.
+By entry capacity substitution then the PARCA minimum duration quantity shall be the application amount signalled in 4 quarters of the 32-quarter period with those 4 quarters being in 4 different years; or - c.
+By the release of Incremental Obligated Entry Capacity then the PARCA minimum duration quantity shall be as per the rule above for substitution, para 54(b). - 55.
+In addition, National Grid may, at its sole discretion, sell Firm NTS Entry Capacity at additional times.
 This will be via separate processes, detailed in UNC TPD Section B2.1.14, and will normally be run in response to specific Shipper User requests.
 Such capacity is referred to as Discretionary NTS Entry Capacity and shall be available for a maximum period of one Capacity Year.
 This auction will make available Non-obligated Entry Capacity and may include some unsold Obligated Entry Capacity. - 56.
 In addition, Shipper Users may also obtain NTS Entry Capacity by secondary trades, otherwise known as System Capacity Transfers (details can be found in UNC TPD Section B5).